Mike Myer reflects on the Alabama special election

 An important Ogden guideline for political cartoonists: you can offend the Prophet but don't offend the profit

 In the aftermath of the attack last year on the offices of Charlie Hebdo for printing a political cartoon satirizing the Prophet Muhammad, one of our local Ogden "newspapers" followed up on it with a column by Mike Myer.
-As I noted at the time, the Myer column discussed the attack and then focused on the question of why some news . . .
+As I noted at the time, the Myer column discussed the attack and then focused on the question of why . . .

 Yet another editorial shifts blame away from the party in power